mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **The Bargain's Terms:** The exact terms of the Thandris deal have been lost.
 Finding them might reveal a loophole.
 3. **The Fragment Hunt:** If the other Worldrend artifact pieces can be found first, Infernalix's plan might be stopped—or the party might accidentally complete his work.
 4. **The Dream Agents:** People throughout Thaldros have been having dragon-dreams.
 Some are acting on them.
 Identifying and stopping them is critical.
-5. **Lord Shadows's Game:** Corvus Blackwood knows about Infernalix.
+5. **The Shadow's Game: Dark forces know about Infernalix.
 What does he intend?
 Alliance or betrayal?
 6. **The Impossible Negotiation:** Could someone actually bargain with an ancient dragon?
 What would he accept in exchange for abandoning his plan?
 7. **The Dragonsbane Solution:** Kael has spent his life preparing to kill Infernalix.
 But can even he succeed against a dragon this old and this prepared?